 - a) This is a temporary admissions policy which is intended to apply to children who have recently fled conflict zones and are in need of a school place.
 In this policy, we have referred to this group of children as 'Children in Need of International Protection'.
-This phrase is more fully explained in Appendix 1. - b) Amesbury School is a co-educational independent school for pupils aged 9 months to 13 years.
-The school has approximately 350 pupils on the roll including Little Amesbury. - c) At Amesbury School, we recognise the part we can play in responding to humanitarian crises by offering children in need of international protection school places where we are satisfied that we can meet their needs.
-This not only benefits this particular group of children but further demonstrates our commitment to build an inclusive and supportive school community and helps our pupils to become responsible global citizens. - d) We recognise that fleeing conflict and leaving your home country could have a traumatic and devastating impact on a child and that circumstances for these children can change rapidly.
-We have worked with the Local Authority and consulted with staff and identified that Amesbury School can offer a number of places for children in this group.
+This phrase is more fully explained in Appendix 1. - b) Amesbury is a co-educational independent school for pupils aged 2 to 13.
+The school has c350 pupils on the roll including our Nursery and Pre-Nursery. - c) At Amesbury, we recognise the part we can play in responding to humanitarian crises by offering children in need of international protection school places where we are satisfied that we can meet their needs.
+This not only benefits this particular group of children but further demonstrates our commitment to build an inclusive and supportive school community and helps our pupils to become responsible global citizens. - d) We recognise that fleeing conflict and leaving your home country could have a traumatic and devasting impact on a child and that circumstances for these children can change rapidly.
+We have worked with the Local Authority and consulted with staff and identified that Amesbury can offer a number of places for children in this group.
 The number of places has been determined by the senior staff and the Head and confirmed by the Chair of Governors following an internal process.
-Please note that these places are only available to children in need of international protection as per the terms of this policy and at the sole discretion of the Head.
+Please note that these places are only available to children in need of international protection per the terms of this policy and at the sole discretion of the Head.
 These new and free school places have been created as additional places and are called "the Protected School Places".
-The offer of a Protected School Place under this policy will not mean there is a reduction in the number of places offered under the school's standard Admissions Policy.
+The offer of a Protected School Place under this policy will not mean there is a reduction in the number of places offered under the school's standard admissions policy.